uperl/App-cpangitify/README.md

         % git merge remotes/cpan/master

-    One advantage here over `cpangitify` is that you should then later be able to import/merge future CPAN releases into yours.  `Git::CPAN::Patch` also has a bunch of other useful tools for creating and submitting patches and is definitely worth checking out.
+    One advantage here over `cpangitify` is that you should then later be able to import/merge future CPAN releases into yours.
+[Git::CPAN::Patch](https://metacpan.org/pod/Git::CPAN::Patch) also has a bunch of other useful tools for creating and submitting patches and may be worth checking out.

     If you do an internet search for this sort of thing you may see references to `git-backpan-init`, but this does not appear to be part of the [Git::CPAN::Patch](https://metacpan.org/pod/Git::CPAN::Patch) anymore (I believe `git-import` with the `--backpan` option is the equivalent).

+    In general `cpangitify` is a one trick poney (though good at that one thing), and [Git::CPAN::Patch](https://metacpan.org/pod/Git::CPAN::Patch) is a batmans's utility belt with documentation that (for me at least) is pretty impenetrable.

 - [gitpan](https://github.com/gitpan)